-A panic attack is classified as the rapid onset of fear or discomfort that hits its peak within a few minutes and includes a minimum of four of the following symptoms:
+A panic attack is the rapid onset of fear or discomfort.
+The sensation hits its peak within a few minutes and includes a minimum of four of the following symptoms:

 - Increased heart rate or palpitations